 f.Name and contact information for Designated School Official (DSO) or Responsible Officer (RO) at your intended school or program;

-NOTE: You may seek assistance from the flight attendant in case you have any difficulty in completing the forms.
+NOTE: You may seek assistance from the flight attendant in case you have any difficulty in completing the form.

-It is critically important to remember that failure to provide proper documentation and to comply with entry procedures may cause the foreign student or exchange visitor to be denied an entry into the United States.
-U.S. Immigration and Customs Enforcement (ICE) often informs foreign students and exchange visitors and publishes guidelines helping them to prepare for their safe arrival in the United States.
-Careful planning and preparation by F-1 students and J-1 exchange visitors can ensure that the delay based established procedure is minimal.
+It is critically important to remember that failure to carry proper documentation and to comply with entry procedures may cause the foreign student or exchange visitor to be denied entry into the United States.
+Careful planning and preparation by F-1 students and J-1 exchange visitors can ensure that any delays are minimized significantly and the inspection process proceeds smoothly and without any hiccups.

 If you are held up in any unforeseen situation, you may consult our highly experienced immigration attorneys.